FrancoLoto/django-auth-crud/README.md

 # Django Crud

-## This is a tasks application with authentication using Django, Boostrap and SQLite deployed on Render.com
+## This is a tasks application with authentication using Django, Bootstrap and SQLite deployed on Render.com